zahrasafari91/PRJ_Part-01/README.md

 # PRJ_Part-01

-Online Store Mobile Application with Android and Java
+An Ecommerce Android Mobile Application with Java and the Firebase's Real Time Database.

-Online store app is the buying of goods on the internet application with integration of papal payment option using web API.
-It used xampp and mysql for creating server-based database.
+The app integrates JSON , external libraries and implements shopping cart features such as register/login, pull/push products list from API and add/remove item to the shopping cart.

 project features:
 1. Login/Sign up